 So, you’ve told your halls guardian (this is usually a mature student) that you’re not happy with your living situation.
 Regardless of whether it’s a tricky flatmate causing you grief or the fact that local areas are filled with unruly gangs, this issue could soon start to affect your studies.

 If the guardian doesn’t listen to your requests or fails to take worthy action, it’s best to contact your university directly.
 Either the students’ union or student support team will be there to listen to your worries.
 It’s their duty to help in any way they can.

-So, if you aren’t comfortable in a place that’s supposed to give you shelter from a long day of lectures, it’s really not worth your investment.
+So, if you aren’t comfortable in a place that’s supposed to give you respite after a long day of lectures, it’s really not worth your investment.
 Remember, university isn’t always easy and you need your private space to unwind.
 But it’s your university’s responsibility to ensure you feel safe.

-Conduct in-depth research of the area’s safety statistics
+Conduct in-depth research on the area’s safety statistics

 Often, universities boast about their dedication to campus safety and use persuasive content on their website to capture readers’ trust.

 The best way to figure out the truth is to read local papers.
 If they have an online gazette or newsletter, critical criminal issues will usually be published and warnings will be granted.
 Alternatively, you can check out student forums and see if anyone else has had trouble living in your desired area.
-By contacting them, you’ll get a firmer grip on what your future living environment entails.
+Contact the forum contributor for a firmer grip on what your future living environment entails.

 — Francis Coots (@fCoots) August 28, 2018